Senate advances nearly $1 trillion infrastructure plan | WTOP

 “When legislative text is finalized that reflects the product of our group, we will make it public together consistent with the bipartisan way we’ve worked for the last four months,” the senators said.

 The bipartisan plan is big, with $550 billion in new spending over five years beyond the typical highway and public works accounts.
+A draft circulating Capitol Hill indicated it could have more than 2,500 pages when introduced.
 It’s being financed from funding sources that may not pass muster with deficit hawks, including repurposing untapped COVID-19 relief aid and relying on projected future economic growth.

+Among the major investments are $110 billion for roads and bridges, $39 billion for public transit and $66 billion for rail.
+There’s also $55 billion for water and wastewater infrastructure as well as billions for airports, ports, broadband and electric vehicle charging stations.

 The outcome will set the stage for the next debate over Biden’s much more ambitious $3.5 trillion spending package, a strictly partisan pursuit of far-reaching programs and services including child care, tax breaks and health care that touch almost every corner of American life.
 Republicans strongly oppose that bill, which would require a simple majority, and may try to stop both.